By Elizabeth Griffith | December 13, 2017

 9. Add polish and pizazz to your presentations.

 How many boring PowerPoint presentations have you struggled through?
 Don't contribute to the monotony of lackluster presentations.
-Utilize free sources of photography, videos, and even sound bites on websites like CreativeCommons.org, Videvo.net (video), YouTube.com (audio), Incompetech.com (audio), Pexels.com (photos), and Pixabay.com (photos).
+Utilize free sources of photography, videos, and even sound bites on websites like CreativeCommons.org, Videvo.net (video), YouTube.com (audio), Incompetech.com (audio), Pexels.com (photos), Pixabay.com (photos), and pikwizard.com (photos).
 Weaving professional quality assets into your carefully prepared presentation helps to unify your work, engage your audience, and leave them with a positive and professional impression.

 10. Go high-tech with your training in an online learning site.